 - Maryel Drive to Reservoir Dam: 13.3 miles.
 A huge lake that is not paddle friendly.
 Numerous launch options are marked on my overview map.
 The dam is located on the mouth near the Wisconsin River.

 Links and Resources:

 Not many paddle reviewers cover the Big Eau Pleine River.
 But one that did is Frank F. Piranio and his reviews were very much appreciated.
-Also, thanks to Timothy Bauer for his tips on Big Eau Pleine landings and hazards which helped me choose (correctly) the right sub-section to do for this trip.

 View Big Eau Pleine River in a larger map